Chris-Karampagias/odin_etch-a-sketch/README.md

-Sections

-1)Button on the top of the page that when clicked will allow the user to enter desired number of boxes per side (limit 100) 2)One div representing the grid with the div boxes inside of it 3)Hover effect for the boxes to change color to a random rgb value and after the first time add 10% black when hovered over

-Bonus sections

-1)Button to reset
-2)Button to erase
-3)Button to toggle rainbow mode on/off
+This Etch-a-Sketch project from The Odin Project's curriculum was created using HTML, CSS and Javascript for DOM manipulation.
+It has functions for :
+1) Changing definition by changing the number of "pixels" in the grid
+2) Erasing
+3) Making each "pixel" a random color and slowly adding black to it after each pass
+4) Clearing the grid
+5) Making each "pixel" black after the first pass